-• Legal Services - align legal services budget using the average of three year historical levels.
+• Legal Services - increase due to aligning legal services budget using the average of three year historical levels and partial year addition of solicitor.

 Police Services

 The Mission of the Saanich Police is to provide quality service by working with the community to keep Saanich Safe.